almazgimaev/sly-blog-multi-image-annotation-/README.md

 Just imagine you have a dataset of scenes with different angles and perspectives.
 For example, there are 5-10 images for each scene in the dataset (from multiple perspectives).
 Each image contains several objects of different classes.
 You need to annotate all of them, but it is time-consuming to switch between images and select the desired class for each object to annotate.
 Moreover, it is hard to keep in mind all the details about objects you are annotating.

-Here is the solution: group images by tags and annotate them simultaneously on one screen.
+Here is the solution: just group images by tag values and annotate them simultaneously on one screen.
 It will save you time and effort.

 <!-- Here is two options how you can simplify and speed up the annotation process:
     - Group images on one screen